Sophie Marceau

 Sophie Marceau and Pierce Brosnan

-In the 2000s, notable roles for the actress included photojournalist Clélia ("Fidelity"), Lisa/Belphegor, the evil spirit ("Belphegor: Phantom of the Louvre"), French Resistance fighter Louise Desfontaines ("Les femmes de l'ombre"), paralyzed heiress Muriel ("Cartagena"), and writer Elsa ("Quantum Love").
+Throughout the 2000s, Marceau took on standout roles including photojournalist Clélia ("Fidelity"), Lisa/Belphegor, the evil spirit ("Belphegor: Phantom of the Louvre"), French Resistance fighter Louise Desfontaines ("Les femmes de l'ombre"), paralyzed heiress Muriel ("Cartagena"), and writer Elsa ("Quantum Love").

 A still from the movie Fidelity